The chilling secret symbol spotted around Ukraine - why locals are fearful

 The pressure is on for Moscow to achieve a quick victory.
 Days of unexpectedly high Ukrainian resistance is causing an unacceptably high cost in troop lives, morale and equipment.

-And that, say some analysts, may mean Russian President Vladimir Putin has taken his gloves off.
+And that, say some analysts, may mean Vladimir Putin has taken his gloves off.

 Rippling explosions from barrages of rocket fire and cluster munitions are strobing Kyiv's night sky.
 Seizing the capital remains the most likely way of ending the war fast.